SinSiXX/MinnBot/README.md

 2. Create a bot account for discord.
 3. Invite the bot account to a guild.
 4. Run the jar and click "launch".
-5. Populate the automatically generated jar
+5. Populate the automatically generated json file
 <div class="highlight highlight-text-json">
 <pre>
 {